Business Intelligence Systems Infrastructure (Co-op and Non Co-op Version)

 Overview

-• database design, implementation and SQL
+• database design, implementation and aggregate/analytic query writing

-• data modelling and rendering
+• data modelling

-• data science essentials
+• data visualization

-• cloud fundamentals
+• cloud fundamentals and development

 • agile project management

-• selected current topics
+• important current topics

 Students also have the option to gain real-world experience through a paid co-operative education (co-op) work term (see Additional Information for more details).
 Please note that places in the co-op work term are subject to availability and academic eligibility.
-Please note admission to the co-op program does not guarantee a co-op placement.
+Please note that admission to the co-op program does not guarantee a co-op placement.

-• Tableau data visualization
+• data visualization

-• Cloud foundations
+• cloud foundations

-• Python programming
+• programming

 SUCCESS FACTORS